valentinaruts/starter-hugo-academic/content/authors/admin/_index.md

 I am a Ph.D. candidate in Finance at the University of British Columbia, Sauder School of Business.

 My research interests include corporate finance, entrepreneurship, and labor economics.
-Currently, I research the effect of corporate ownership structure on workers and workers' incentives to become entrepreneurs.
+Currently, I research the effect of corporate ownership structure on workers and the determinants of entrepreneurial entry and success.
 I am especially interested in understanding what causes the persistent gender gap in entrepreneurship.

 {{< icon name="download" pack="fas" >}} You can find my CV {{< staticref "uploads/CV.pdf" "newtab" >}}here{{< /staticref >}}.